KPI-kujo205/3course-java-basics/Lab2/README.md

-# This is seconds laboratory work in Java discipline course
+# This is second laboratory work in Java discipline course

 ## Info